RomainConte/RestaurantAPI/README.md

 -------------

-Create a MySQL database for the project and configure connection settings in the config.js file.
+Create a MySQL database for the project and configure connection settings in the index.js file at line 5.

 -------------